Archive for the ‘White Collar Crime’ Category

 In a difficult economy, necessity does demand innovation.
 Rather than arbitrarily cutting budgets with a broad ax, which can end up costing far more, savvy executives have learned that there are oftentimes ways to strategically reduce expense without increasing risk.

-4 Tips for an Effective Hotline Program
+4 Strategies for an Effective Employee Hotline Program

 Honest employees, who don’t want to work alongside thieves, substance abusers and other unsavory types, will oftentimes not come forward because they’re fearful about getting dragged into a potentially uncomfortable or even dangerous situation.